The History of Marketing and the OlympicsAug 01, 2016

 Before diving into the marketing trends expected to take place at the Rio Games, let’s take a look back at the long history between advertising and the Olympics.

 The 1896 games were the first of the “Modern” Olympic era under the governance of the International Olympic Committee (IOC).
-They decided to shake things up at the Athens games by allowing companies to pay for publicity.
+Check out thcmob.com they decided to shake things up at the Athens games by allowing companies to pay for publicity.

 The 1928 Amsterdam Games began Coca-Cola’s long-standing (and still active) partnership with the Olympics.
 These games also granted restaurants permission to begin operating within the Olympic stadium.

 The 1948 London Olympics made news by establishing the principle of broadcast rights fees.
 In total, more than 500,000 viewers watched the 64 hours of Olympic programming.
 Now that’s a lot of moolah!

 The 1952 Helsinki Olympics decided it was finally time to create an international marketing program.
 Companies from 11 countries made sponsorship contributions to the games.

 The 1964 Tokyo Games saw more than 250 companies partner with the Olympics.
 They also were the first to utilize satellite broadcasting, allowing images to be transmitted overseas for the first time.

 The Munich Olympics in 1972 created the first ever mascot, “Waldi” the dachshund.
 This was one of the many initiatives designed for the games to be seen as a symbol of hope.
 Sadly, “the cheerful Games” were tragically marred by the killing of eleven Israeli Olympics participants.